HEPCRA Right-to-Know Compliance

 - Local Emergency Planning Committees (LEPCs) which are established under §128E-5.
 LEPCs are made up of emergency management agencies, responders, industry and the public.
 They work to understand chemical hazards in the community, develop emergency plans in case of an accidental release, and look for ways to prevent chemical accidents.
 There are currently four LEPCs in Hawaiʻi, one to represent each County.

 The HEER Office receives HEPCRA reports and manages HEPCRA data on behalf of the HSERC.
 The HEER Office also provides technical and regulatory assistance to businesses, local emergency planning committees and the public.

 HEPCRA provisions help increase the public’s knowledge and access to information on chemicals at individual facilities, their uses, and releases into the environment.
 States and communities, working with facilities can use the information to improve chemical safety and protect public health and the environment.

-HEPCRA has four major provisions.
+HEPCRA has five major provisions.

 - Emergency Response Planning – Any facility that has any of the listed Extremely Hazardous Substances (EHS) at or above its Threshold Planning Quantities (TPQs) must notify the HSERC and LEPC within 60 days after they first receive a shipment or produce the substance on site so that state and local authorities can develop chemical emergency preparedness and response capabilities through coordination with covered facilities.